ameli/imate/docs/source/performance/openblas.rst

 .. note::

-    Supporting 128-bit data types is one of the features if |project|, which is often not available in numerical libraries, such as OpenBLAS.
+    Supporting 128-bit data types is one of the features of |project|, which is often not available in numerical libraries, such as OpenBLAS.

 Test on Dense Matrices
 ======================